-- Ensure that newsletters and leaflets have a feedback mechanism, such as a QR code, that leads to a quick and simple form - In areas where there are lots of people from this audience, humanise the council by providing literature with 'real people's' faces on them - Increase the use of video on social media and the website and ensure that closed captions are provided - Consider the possibility of using social media such as LinkedIn in the future - Provide access to quick feedback forms, surveys and polls on existing social media - Develop and use an email newsletter system - Community and shop noticeboards - Newsletter (physical and an email Newsletter) with a small section focusing specifically on the area - Councillors acting as community representatives specific surveys or street surgeries - Use the key themes, such as climate change and sustainability, to engage - Consider how people from the area can feel part of the decision making.
+- Ensure that newsletters and leaflets have a simple feedback mechanism such as a QR code that leads to a quick and simple form - In areas where there are lots of people from this audience humanise the council by providing literature with 'real people's' faces on them - Increase the use of video on social media and the website ensure that closed captions are provided - Consider in time using social media such as LinkedIn - Social Media provide quick feedback forms, surveys and polls - Develop and use an email newsletter - Community and shop noticeboards - Newsletter (physical and an email Newsletter) with a small section focusing specifically on the area - Councillors acting as community representatives specific surveys or street surgeries - Use the key themes, such as, climate change and sustainability to engage - Consider how people from the area can feel part of the decision making.
 This could include the live streaming of meetings, allowing people to have their say remotely or specifically surveying the area when decisions are being considered that only impact it.